 In May 2015 the company became an independent subsidiary of the Kingspan Group PLC, the Ireland-based global leader in insulated panels.

-Now, 85 years after Thomas Greìgoire started manufacturing and selling corrugated metal roofing to farmers from his small Victoriaville, Que., factory, Vicwest Building Products continues to provide building solutions to the agricultural, residential, commercial, industrial, and institutional markets making the company the leading brand in the Canadian building envelope market.
+Now, more than 85 years after Thomas Greìgoire started manufacturing and selling corrugated metal roofing to farmers from his small Victoriaville, Que., factory, Vicwest Building Products continues to provide building solutions to the agricultural, residential, commercial, industrial, and institutional markets making the company the leading brand in the Canadian building envelope market.

 Vicwest is committed to representing the building construction industry through active participation in various associations affiliated with our business.
 Below is a list of Associations Vicwest contributes knowledge, time and financial support to for the future development and promotion of metal in building construction.